postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 ## Permission management

-By default, `pg_tde` is restrictive.
-It doesn't allow any operations until permissions are granted to the user.
-Only superusers can create or modify to key providers or modify objects in the global scope.
-Functions for viewing keys and for setting the principal key in a database local key provider can on the other hand be run by the database owner and be delegated to normal users using the `GRANT EXECUTE` and `REVOKE EXECUTE` commands.
+By default, `pg_tde` is locked down.
+No one is allowed to do any operations until you grant them permissions.
+Only superusers may add or alter global key providers.

+However, database owners can run the “view keys” and “set principal key” functions on their own databases.
+You can delegate these rights to other roles with the following commands:

+* `GRANT EXECUTE`
+* `REVOKE EXECUTE`

 The following functions are also provided for easier management of functionality groups: